 Our Foundation is assisting with providing a new computer center for their 1,600 learners to experience CAT subjects.
 We are currently needing your assistance to reach our fundraising goal.

-We are in our construction phase for our first project of 2019, at the Fisantekraal High School.
+We are completing our first project of 2019, at the Fisantekraal High School.
 After only 3 months, Fisantekraal High School was fully funded at just over R 1 Million.
 The construction phase is complete, and we are finishing the final touches before handing over the project.

 This school is situated in the small underprivileged rural settlement of around 4000 people.
 Fisantekraal is 10 km outside of Durbanville and has an unemployment rate of around 60%.
 The school provides education for around 1200 pupils.

 We are partnering with this school to provide a resource centre for both students and teachers.
 Rural living limits their access to these resources, and this project will make a big difference to the learning environment at the school.
 Both teachers and students will have access to new computers for research, e-learning, completing assignments, and lesson planning.